← Back to Blog

 How long do Graph API tokens last?

-Can I use Graph API without Azure AD?
+Can I use Graph API without Microsoft Entra ID?

-No. Microsoft Graph API exclusively uses Azure AD (Microsoft Entra ID) for authentication.
+No. Microsoft Graph API exclusively uses Microsoft Entra ID for authentication.
 There is no API key or basic auth option.
 Every call requires a valid OAuth 2.0 bearer token.

 How do I test Graph API calls without building an app?